aal80/peppa-mcp-server-on-lambda/readme.md

 # Peppa MCP Server on Lambda

+Check out the [Building Serverless MCP Servers and What Does Peppa Pig Have To Do With It](https://www.ranthebuilder.cloud/post/building-serverless-mcp-server) blog for the full story.

+--

 A Peppa MCP Server running natively on AWS Lambda and Amazon API Gateway without any extra bridging components or custom transports.
 This is now possible thanks to the [Streamable HTTP](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#streamable-http) transport introduced in v2025-03-26.

 Architecture is as simple as it gets: